{1}

 3. Youth Baseball-10U-18U Bulletin

-Just like the Major Leaguers who call Target Field home, each player in the RBI Program is a Minnesota Twin.
+Just like the Major Leaguers who call Target Field home, each player in the Twins Nike RBI Program is a Minnesota Twin.
 Since 1993, the Twins Community Fund, the Minneapolis Park and Recreation Board, and the Saint Paul Department of Parks and Recreation have partnered to provide Twin Cities youth the opportunity to play baseball and softball.
-Today, every player on a Minneapolis or St. Paul park team is a member of RBI, the national, competitive league sponsored by Major League Baseball.
-In addition to league play, nearly 6,000 Twins RBI players can, attend free skills clinics, try out for a Twins RBI All-Stars team, and have the chance to attend Twins games and meet players.
+Today, every player on a Minneapolis or St. Paul park team is a member of Twins Nike RBI, the national, competitive league sponsored by Major League Baseball.
+In addition to league play, nearly 6,000 Twins Nike RBI players can, attend free skills clinics, and try out for a Twins Nike RBI All-Stars team.

 Seasonal Information: